metal3-io/ironic-image/docs/releasing.md

-# Releasing ironic-image
+# ironic-image releasing

-This document explains how to prepare and publish a release for ironic-image, and how often a new release branch is created.
+This document details the steps to create a release for `ironic-image`.

 **NOTE**: Always follow
 [release documentation from the main branch](https://github.com/metal3-io/ironic-image/blob/main/docs/releasing.md).
 Release documentation in release branches may be outdated.

-## Pre-release actions
+## Before making a release

 Things you should check before making a release: